d0r1h/Churn-Analysis/README.md

 *    Browsing behavior
 *    Historical purchase data among other information

-This project aims to identify customers who are likely to leave so that we can retain then by providing some special offers on membership, referral coupons etc.
+This project aims to identify customers who are likely to leave so that we can retain them with certain incentives.

 ### DataSet: